HL7/davinci-crd/input/pagecontent/foundation.md

 * **SHOULD** indicates behaviors that are strongly recommended (and which could result in interoperability issues or sub-optimal behavior if not adhered to), but which do not, for this version of the specification, affect the determination of specification conformance.

-* **MAY** describes optional behaviors that implementers are free to consider but where there is no recommendation for or against adoption.
+* **MAY** indicates optional behaviors that implementers are free to consider but where there is no recommendation for or against adoption.

 <div markdown="1" class="new-content">